 The difference between the Cadd9 chord and the C Major 9 chord, is that the C Major 9 chord also has a major 7th interval, while the Cadd9 doesn’t.

 2) C Minor 9

 CMin9 contains the Root, Minor Third, Perfect Fifth, Minor Seventh, and Major Ninth.
-It has quite a nostalgic, dark, and emotional sound and can often be heard in Lo-fi hip hop chord progressions.
+It has quite a nostalgic, dark, and emotional sound and can often be heard in Lo-fi hip-hop chord progressions.
 Its notes are C-Eb-G-Bb-D.

-As a matter of fact, I used it as one of my favorites to use in my article on how to make beats.
+As a matter of fact, I used it as one of my favourites to use in my article on how to make beats.
 The minor9 chord is one of the most beautiful in my opinion, especially its many voicings which I’ve included in the image after the following 2 paragraphs.